-The Optimal Control Theory studies Optimization problems whose state variables are subject to differential equations (ordinary or partial) whose dynamics depend on a control variable, while Stochastic Optimization is focused on the study of optimization problems involving uncertainties modeled by a stochastic process.
-A stochastic optimization problem is usually formulated using conditional risk measures.
+Control and Optimization is the area of Applied Mathematics that joins Optimal Control and Optimization.
+Optimal Control Theory studies optimization problems whose state variables are subject to differential equations, ordinary or partial, and whose dynamics depend on an independent variable called control.
+Optimization consists of searching for a better element, with respect to some criterion, in some set of available alternatives, while Stochastic Optimization is focused on the study of optimization problems involving uncertainties modeled by a stochastic process.

 This line of research began worldwide with the development of Probability and the formal construction of the Brownian Movement in the early 20th century.
 This is probably one of the areas of mathematics with the most applications in the real world.
 From a theoretical point of view, we are interested in the study of Stochastic Differential Equations and the incorporation of path-dependence in several aspects of the theory.